 Users have both the right of confidentiality and the right of privacy.
-The library should uphold these rights by policy, procedure, and practice in accordance with “Privacy: An Interpretation of the Library Bill of Rights,” and “Importance of Education to Intellectual Freedom: An Interpretation of the Library Bill of Rights.”
+The library should uphold these rights by policy, procedure, and practice in accordance with “Privacy: An Interpretation of the Library Bill of Rights,” and “Advocating for Intellectual Freedom: An Interpretation of the Library Bill of Rights.”

 Equity of Access